-As an international student on a student visa you are required to undertake a fulltime study load and complete your program by the end date of your Confirmation of Enrolment (CoE).
-If there are reasons why you cannot study a full load (18/19 UoC per term), you need to apply to reduce your study load.
+As an international student on a student visa you are required to undertake a full-time study load and complete your program by the end date of your Confirmation of Enrolment (CoE).
+If there are reasons why you cannot study a full load, you can reduce your study load.
+If you are an international student and you want to drop below 12 UOC, you will need to apply for approval to reduce your study load.